10 Best Auto Dialers for Insurance Agents in 2026

 - Call monitoring lets managers provide real-time coaching for agents.

-Aircall offers three pricing tiers:
+Aircall’s pricing offers three tiers:

 - Essentials ($30/user/month): Includes basic features like unlimited inbound calls, click-to-dial, call tagging, and integrations.